 - Budget-minded backpackers who don’t mind lugging a tent around the world.

 - Those with a bit higher budget can also do this trip without bringing their own camping gear.
 All necessary gear is available for rent in all areas, and there are some hikes you can do while staying indoors (like Torres del Paine).

 - Solo travelers will have an easy time meeting up with other like-minded folks on the trails or in the tour groups where tour groups are necessary (Kilimanjaro and the Classic Inca Trail).

 - Couples who have a love for the outdoors will eat this trip up.
 Get toned and in amazing shape for each other by hiking around the world.

-If you plan on using a similar itinerary for your RTW trekking trip, then you’ll probably need at least 3-4 months, and that would be pushing it, especially if you used overland transportation throughout all of South America.
+If you plan on using a similar itinerary for your RTW trekking trip, then you’ll probably need at least 3-4 months, and that would be pushing it, especially if you used overland transportation throughout most of South America like we suggest.
 A few flights here and there (from Bolivia down to Patagonia, then Patagonia back up to Buenos Aires), would save you significant time.